-You can use an external SNMP-based application to configure and manage the Industrial Managed Switch, such as SNMP Network Manager, HP Openview Network Node Management (NNM) or What's Up Gold.
-This management method requires the SNMP agent on the Industrial Managed Switch and the SNMP Network Management Station to use the same community string.
+You can use an external SNMP-based application to configure and manage the Industrial Managed PoE+ Switch, such as SNMP Network Manager, HP Openview Network Node Management (NNM) or What's Up Gold.
+This management method requires the SNMP agent on the Industrial Managed PoE+ Switch and the SNMP Network Management Station to use the same community string.
 This management method, in fact, uses two community strings: the get community string and the set community string.

 If the SNMP Network Management Station only knows the set community string, it can read and write to the MIBs.
 However, if it only knows the get community string, it can only read MIBs.
-The default get and set community strings for the Industrial Managed Switch are public.
+The default gets and sets community strings for the IndustrialManaged PoE+ Switch are public.